coder-ka/pm2-mcp/README.md

 4. **get-namespace**: Get current server namespace

-5. **get-process-logs**: Get logs for a specific process
-   - `processName`: Name of the process to get logs for
-   - `limit`: Maximum number of log entries to return (default: 50)
-   - `type`: Type of logs to retrieve ("stdout" or "stderr")
-   - `since`: Timestamp to get logs since (Unix timestamp in milliseconds)

-6. **get-latest-logs**: Get the latest logs for a specific process
-   - `processName`: Name of the process to get logs for
-   - `count`: Number of latest log entries to return (default: 20)

-7. **clear-process-logs**: Clear all logs for a specific process
-   - `processName`: Name of the process to clear logs for

 ## Architecture

 - **MCP SDK**: Built using `@modelcontextprotocol/sdk` with stdio transport
 - **Process Management**: Uses PM2 for process lifecycle management
-- **Log Management**: JSON-based log storage using lowdb
 - **Build System**: TypeScript compilation with ES2022/Node16 modules

 ## License